-For candidates registered in the Department of Civil and Building Engineering competences iii-ix will be demonstrated by successful completion of compulsory taught modules in Management and Professional Development undertaken during the Curriculum-based component of the programme.
+For all candidates registered for the award of EngD competences iii-ix will be demonstrated by successful completion of compulsory taught modules in Management and Professional Development undertaken during the curriculum-based component of the programme.

-19.23 The term research student shall be taken to apply to all Research Engineers registered on the EngD programme.
+17.23 The term research student shall be taken to apply to all Research Engineers registered on the EngD programme.
 The provisions of the Regulations for Higher Degrees by Research shall apply to all candidates except as provided for in the foregoing paragraphs.

-20. Regulations for the New Route PhD
+18. Regulations for the New Route PhD